 Heartburn and gastro-oesophageal reflux

-Gastro-oesophageal reflux, which causes heartburn, is a professional name for a situation where gastric acid penetrates from the stomach into the esophagus.
-The mucous membrane of the esophagus, unlike the stomach, does not tolerate the acid, which is manifested by a burning sensation and, in heavier cases, also by the stomach (digestion) of the esophagus.
+Gastroesophageal reflux, which causes heartburn, is a professional name for a situation where gastric acid penetrates from the stomach into the esophagus.
+The mucous membrane of the esophagus, unlike the stomach, does not tolerate the acid, which is manifested by a burning sensation and, in heavier cases, even by the stomach (stomach).

 Apart from reflux, other common problems with stomach are ulcers.
 The stomach content is very aggressive, so the stomach wall has to be protected against it with a thick layer of slime.
 When the mucus layer is broken, the natural result is self-destruction of the stomach wall and stomach ulcer.
 The stomach is simply a chemical reactor full of corrosion and responsive to the health problems we have.
 For the same reason, the already produced gastric ulcer is hardly healing.

 Irritable bowel syndrome is a term for a colon disorder.
 This disorder manifests itself either as constipation or as a tendency to diarrhea that can not be explained by another illness.
-This does not include diarrhea of bacterial or viral origin or constipation due to, for example, the side effects of certain drugs.
-It is difficult to tell if the worse disorder is prone to diarrhea or constipation, both are unpleasant and dangerous.
+This does not include diarrhea of bacterial or viral origin or constipation caused, for example, by the side effects of certain drugs.
+It is hard to tell if the worse disorder is prone to diarrhea or constipation, both are unpleasant and dangerous.